Everyday American Muslim: Rewriting American Muslim identity through photographs

 This difference between ideology and identity helps us understand that a terror attack or crimes conducted in the name of Islam, don’t make every Muslim a terrorist and that the community also suffers from severe backlash brought upon by these acts of aggression.

-However, this nuanced distinction is often overlooked by the media.
+However, this nuanced distinction is usually overlooked by the media.
 Often portrayed as terrorists or other unsavoury characters, media’s negative description of Muslims not only vilifies and demonises but also dehumanises the vast majority of peace-loving Muslims by morphing their identity into something ugly through a narrative laced with vitriol and ignorance.

-Among those making efforts to change the existing rhetoric of Muslim identity is Zoshia Minto, the founder of hugely popular and important Everyday American Muslim project.
+Among those making efforts to change the existing rhetoric of Muslim identity is Zoshia Minto, the founder of hugely popular and important project, Everyday American Muslim.
 Moved by a hate crime that took the life of three Muslims in 2015 in America, and perturbed by the consistently negatively portrayal of her community in the media, Zoshia started the project to showcase Muslims living a ‘normal’ life – going to the beach, attending the call to pray, and enjoying parties, among others.

 In conversation with TAL, the Pakistani-American speaks about the need to stop viewing Muslims through ‘the lens of terrorism’, the challenges in running such a project, and the space for debates and discussions within Islam.